cshum/levi/README.md

 Streaming text search for Node.js and browsers.
 Using LevelDB as storage backend.

+Levi heavily inspired from [lunr.js](http://lunrjs.com/).
+But instead of synchronous in-memory store, Levi leverages [LevelUP](https://github.com/Level/levelup) for asynchronous, durable storage interface.
+By default, Levi uses [LevelDB](https://github.com/Level/leveldown) on Node.js and IndexedDB on browser.
+Also works with a variety of LevelDOWN compatible backends.

+Levi search interface is built on [Highland](http://highlandjs.org/), a Node compatible stream with async and functional concepts.
+Stream avoid processing whole batch of data in one go, Levi is designed to be non-blocking and memory efficient.

 ### levi(dir, opts)
 ### levi(sublevel, opts)

-By default, Levi uses LevelDB on Node.js and IndexedDB on browser.
-Also works with a variety of LevelDOWN compatible backends.

 ```js
 var lv = levi('db', {